Invincible (comics): Plot

-While looking for Nolan in space, Allen is beaten to a near-death state by three Viltrumites, but he grows stronger upon healing.
-Coalition leader, Thaedus, reveals to Allen that he is a Viltrumite, the first to rebel against them, and tasks him with retrieving Mark and Nolan.
-When an alien from the planet Thraxa asks Mark for help, he unexpectedly reunites with Nolan, who reveals he had a child with a Thraxan, Andressa, and needs his help to save Thraxa.
+In space, Allen is beaten nearly to death by three Viltrumites, but he grows stronger upon healing due to a Unopan breeding program designed to create a specimen strong enough to defeat a Viltrumite.
+Mark is contacted by a Thraxan for his assistance, unexpectedly reuniting with Nolan, who reveals he had a child with a Thraxan, Andressa, and needs his help to save Thraxa from Viltrumites sent to eliminate Nolan for abandoning Earth.
 Viltrumites attack the planet and kill millions of Thraxans.
-Mark and Nolan battle them, with Nolan killing one of them but being defeated by another, Lucan.
-More Viltrumites arrive and take Nolan captive, while Viltrumite General Kregg appoints Mark as Earth's subjugator.
-Before being taken, Nolan begs Mark to read his books.
-Mark spends time on Thraxa helping to rebuild the cities after the attack.
-Andressa asks Mark to take the child with him back to Earth, to give him a better.
-Mark returns home with the child, who Debbie names Oliver.
+More Viltrumites arrive and take Nolan captive, while Viltrumite general Kregg appoints Mark as Earth's subjugator.
+Mark returns home with the child, whom Debbie names Oliver.

 Robot creates a human body using the DNA of Rex Splode and reveals it to the Guardians.
-The Sequids attack once again but Mark and the Guardians are able to repel the threat.
-Angstrom returns, and attacks Mark, Debbie, and Oliver.
-Angstrom reveals that in multiple universes, Mark joins Nolan in taking over Earth.
-Angstrom sends Mark through multiple universes in an attempt to weaken him and beats Debbie.
-Enraged, Mark tackles Angstrom out of the house and their fight takes them across multiple universes.
-The fight ends with Mark seemingly beating Angstrom to death, but he is horrified by what he did.
-Mark did it in a desert wasteland universe, leaving him stranded.
-He is rescued by a future version of the Guardians, who reveal that with him gone, Earth's future is not good.
-Before they send him home, the future Eve confesses that she loves him.
+The Sequids, a martian race that only becomes strong once they form a parasitic relationship with an organism, attack, but Mark and the Guardians are able to repel the threat.
+Angstrom returns and sends Mark through multiple universes in an attempt to weaken him and severely injures Debbie.
+Enraged, Mark apparently beats Angstrom to death, but he is horrified by his actions.
+Stranded in an alternate dimension, he is rescued by a future version of the Guardians.

-Oliver grows at an accelerated rate, becoming a preteen in a few weeks and starts showing signs of Viltrumite powers.
-Allen comes to Earth to recruit Mark and Nolan, but Mark tells him about the Battle of Thraxa.
-Mark gives Allen the books Nolan told him about, which he believes shows weapons that can be used to fight Viltrumites.
-Allen thanks Mark for the information and begins to search for Nolan.
-A Viltrumite named Anissa comes to Earth to check Mark's progress.
-When she realizes he made no progress, the two fight with Anissa quickly subduing him with no casualties and few injuries to Mark.
-Anissa warns Mark that another Viltrumite more dangerous than her will come later and if Mark continues with his defiance, Earth will pay.
-She leaves and Cecil has Mark train rigorously to hopefully stand against the empire.
-When Anissa leaves, she finds Allen who allows himself to be captured to find Nolan.
+Oliver grows at an accelerated rate due to his Thraxan DNA, becoming a preteen in a few weeks, and begins developing Viltrumite powers.
+Allen comes to Earth to recruit Mark and Nolan to the Coalition, but Mark reveals Nolan's incarceration.
+Mark gifts Allen Nolan's books, which he believes secretly hint at weapons that can be used to kill Viltrumites.
+Equipped with new information, Allen thanks Mark and leaves to find Nolan.
+A Viltrumite named Anissa comes to Earth to check on Mark's progress and warns Mark that a more ruthless and violent Viltrumite will check in on Mark; if he continues to defy the Viltrum Empire, Earth will pay.
+Anissa leaves and runs into Allen, who allows himself to be captured to find Nolan aboard a Viltrumite prison ship.
+Following the battle, Cecil has Mark train to stand his own against the Empire.